vekotinkero/python-ext-ip-check/README.md

 0 0 1 * * sudo python /home/pi/ipcheck.py
 ```
 # Shortcut for lazy people
-If you're lazy like me, you can make necessary linux mambo jambo with the script mambojambosetup.sh.
+If you're lazy like me, you can make necessary linux mambo jambo with the script [mambojambosetup.sh](https://github.com/vekotinkero/python-ext-ip-check/blob/master/mambojambosetup.sh).
 Run it as sudo.
+It will install Yagmail for Python and make the changes to Crontab.
+If you want to run the ipcheck.py more or less frequently edit this script or edit crontab directly with ``` sudo crontab -e ```